-The LoRaWAN’s purpose is to connect devices on a regional, national or even global network level.
-It is made for the IoT, enabling sensors to communicate over a end-to-end secured low power network that offers bi-directional communication as well as mobility and localization services.
+The LoRaWAN™ purpose is to connect devices on a regional, national, or even global network level.
+It is made for the IoT, enabling sensors to communicate over an end-to-end secured low power network that offers bi-directional communication as well as mobility and localization services.

 Yes, that is all.
-Since the devices are constructed to use as little power as necessary, LoRaWAN network speed is low.
-So if you’re thinking about sending large files such as pictures or video, even larger audio files – LoRaWAn is not the ideal choice.
+Since the devices are constructed to use as little power as necessary, LoRaWAN™ network speed is low.
+So if you’re thinking about sending large files such as pictures or video, even larger audio files – LoRaWAN™ is not the ideal choice.

 But if you think that providing a network just for IoT is of little benefit, you’re wrong.
-The IoT is the future of our globalized world, ensuring processes work smooth even in a highly connected world.
-So, let’s dive into the technology!
+The IoT is the future of our globalized world, ensuring processes work smoothly even in a highly connected world.
+So, let’s dive into technology!

-In this section, we will look at some of the technological features of the LoRaWAN, including the overall network system, the end devices and data rates.
+In this section, we will look at some of the technological features of the LoRaWAN™, including the overall network system, the end devices, and data rates.

 This whole process is an AES secured payload.
-The whole process works, of course, in both direction, making bi-directional communication possible.
+The whole process works, of course, in both directions, making bi-directional communication possible.

 End devices could be anything from a pet tracker or a washing machine to a smoke alarm or a position signal from a truck.

 All devices, by force, fall into one of three classes of communication.
-These three classes are molded to the different needs in the various applications LoRaWAN can be used for.
+These three classes are molded to the different needs in the various applications LoRaWAN™ can be used for.

-All LoRaWAN end devices must support class A communication.
+All LoRaWAN™ end devices must support class A communication.
 It is asynchronous and always initiated by the end device.
 The protocol is of the ALOHA-type.
-After the uplink transmission, there are two downlink windows for response.
+After the uplink transmission, there are two downlink windows for a response.

-“Uplink” means a communication from device to application; “downlink” refers to a communication from application to device.
+“Uplink” means communication from the device to the application; “downlink” refers to a communication from application to the device.

 In class A, there are no necessary periodic wake-ups, the devices rest in the sleep mode whenever it is actively communicating or receiving data.

-Class C devices keep the window for reception of data from the application open at all times, unless the device is in process of transmission itself.
+Class C devices keep the window for the reception of data from the application open at all times unless the device is in process of transmission itself.
 This, of course, causes a power drain on the side of the receiver.
-Therefore, class C devices can only be used where constant power connection is available without problems.
+Therefore, class C devices can only be used where a constant power connection is available without problems.

-LoRaWAN uses a low long range radio spectrum.
+LoRaWAN™ uses a low long-range radio spectrum.
 This spectrum is unlicensed and therefore easily accessible to anyone without having to pay excessive fees, pretty much as it is the case with WiFi.

-The so-called Chirp spread-spectrum technology LoRaWAN uses makes it work smoothly with multipath fading, channel noise and the Doppler effect.
+The so-called Chirp spread-spectrum technology LoRaWAN™ uses makes it work smoothly with multipath fading, channel noise, and the Doppler effect.

 The Chirp spread-spectrum is a specific form of modulation.
 The “chirps” are signals that constantly increase or decrease in frequency over the time of the signal.

 There are two main factors that influence how fast the network actually works: bandwidth and spreading factor.
-LoRaWAN works with 125 kHz, 250 kHz and 500 kHz bandwidth.
+LoRaWAN™ works with 125 kHz, 250 kHz, and 500 kHz bandwidth.
 The spreading factor is determined by the end node.

 You can, of course, also twitch the transmission power.
 Of course, if you decrease it, the range of the signal will be lower, if you increase it, the range will be higher.
 But if you want to keep the power usage low and save battery, bandwidth and spreading factor are the two factors you can still work with.

-Specifically, LoRaWAN uses a double layer of encryption.
+Specifically, LoRaWAN™ uses a double layer of encryption.
 The first layer is the 128-bit Network Session Key.
-This key is only shared between end-device and network server.
+This key is only shared between the end-device and network server.
 The second layer of encryption is shared end-to-end on the application level.
 This layer is another 128-bit key, called Application Session Key.

 Through this process, the network operator has no access to the user’s payload data.

-Finally, we can ask ourselves: What can we actually do with LoRaWAN?
-As we noted before, it is relatively slow in speed, so it is mostly for device to device communication.
+Finally, we can ask ourselves: What can we actually do with LoRaWAN™?
+As we noted before, it is relatively slow in speed, so it is mostly for the device to device communication.
 In other words, it is ideal for the IoT.

 But if we talk IoT, we do not simply mean: Connecting a smart washing machine.
-Many industries can make use of LoRaWAN to connect devices that serve all kinds of purposes.
+Many industries can make use of LoRaWAN™ to connect devices that serve all kinds of purposes.

-So, the simple technology of LoRaWAN will, as IoT becomes increasingly important, play a crucial role in the future of our planet.
+So, the simple technology of LoRaWAN™ will, as IoT becomes increasingly important, play a crucial role in the future of our planet.